Update cookies preferences

 The Home Technology Association and CEDIA have different audiences.
 CEDIA is Custom Installation (CI) industry-centric and has many different initiatives and purposes such as integrator education, advocacy, and workforce development.
 CEDIA certifies individuals, not companies.

 The HTA certifies companies, not individuals.
-The HTA is a consumer advocacy group to help homeowners, architects, builders, and interior designers find the very best firms in the CI industry.
-The HTA set the standard of excellence that consumers can rely on when hiring a technology integration firm for their project.
+The HTA is a consumer advocacy group that helps homeowners, architects, builders, and interior designers find the very best firms in the CI industry.
+The HTA sets the standard of excellence consumers can rely on when hiring a technology integration firm for their project.

 Is the HTA a competitor to CEDIA?